 6. High School Clubs and Organizations: Try Something New

 Your high school likely offers a variety of clubs that can introduce you to different fields of interest.
 Join clubs related to science, art, debating, coding, or any other subjects that intrigue you.
 The best part?
-You’re taking on minimal risk: you won’t be dedicating years, and if you’re uninterested in one area, you can easily switch to another club to try something new.
+You’re taking on minimal risk: you won’t be dedicating years, and if you’re uninterested in one career field, you can easily switch to another club to try something new.
 Engaging in extracurricular activities not only helps you explore your passions but also allows you to meet like-minded peers and mentors who can guide you on your journey.

 7. Online Courses and Workshops: Expand Your Knowledge